nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/security-improvements-faq.md

 Nuxeo Online Services will undergo changes during the next couple of months in order to improve security.
 This page will detail what changes will happen, when, how you could be impacted and how to prepare for the change.

 ## In a Nutshell
-Changes will be made in 3 steps:
+Changes will be made in 2 steps:

+### Step 1 - Login page update and token enforcement
 - <a href="#login-page">Login page update</a>: will change its URL, its design, and will ask for your email to authenticate instead of your username
 - <a href="#token-usage">Token usage</a>: <a href="#what-is-a-token">tokens</a> will be required instead of passwords in our command line tools and APIs.

+### Step 2 - Multi-factor authentication
 - <a href="#mfa">Multi-factor authentication</a>: an additional authentication factor will become mandatory to login into Nuxeo Online Services.

 ## Upcoming Changes

 <a name="login-page"></a>
-### Step 1 - Login Page Update
+### Login Page Update

 #### Timeline

-- Jan.
-27, 2020 - New login page is deployed
+- Anytime before Feb.
+10: new login page is available as an option to test
+- Feb.
+10, 2020: new login page becomes the standard

 Communication will be sent out by email to all of our customers prior to the change.